Provost and Vice President for Academic Affairs

 Tim Clydesdale, Ph.D.

-The Vice Provost and Dean of Graduate Studies supports faculty development and review; ensures timely program review; nurtures a culture of grant writing; encourages expanded use of technology in teaching; and fosters development of graduate programs.
-The Vice Provost oversees the following units: the Office of Grants and Sponsored Research, the Office of Instructional Design, the Center for Excellence in Teaching and Learning, the Office of Graduate Studies, the Sustainability Institute, and the Center for Community Engagement.
+The Vice Provost supports faculty development and review, ensures timely program review, nurtures a culture of grant writing, fosters career-ready curricular connections, and encourages excellence in teaching, advising, and community engagement.
+The Vice Provost oversees the Office of Grants and Sponsored Research, the Center for Excellence in Teaching and Learning, the Sustainability Institute, the Center for Community Engagement, the Career Center, and the Advising Support Center.
 Read Full Bio

 Associate Vice President for Strategy and Planning